aliyun/plugsched/README.md

 3. Unified management of scheduler hotfixes to avoid conflicts caused by multiple hotfixes.

 ## Quick Start
-Plugsched currently supports Anolis OS 7.9 ANCK by default, and other OS need to adjust the [boundary configrations](./docs/Support-various-Linux-distros.md).
+Plugsched currently supports Anolis OS 7.9 ANCK by default, and other OS need to adjust the [boundary configurations](./docs/Support-various-Linux-distros.md).
 In order to reduce the complexity of building a running environment, we provide container images and Dockerfiles, and developers do not need to build a development environment by themselves.
 For convenience, we purchased an Alibaba Cloud ECS (64CPU + 128GB) and installed the Anolis OS 7.9 ANCK.
 We will live update the kernel scheduler.

-1. Log into the cloud server, and install some neccessary basic software packages.
+1. Log into the cloud server, and install some necessary basic software packages.
 ```shell
 # yum install anolis-repos -y
 # yum install yum-utils podman kernel-debuginfo-$(uname -r) kernel-devel-$(uname -r) --enablerepo=Plus-debuginfo --enablerepo=Plus -y